openspim/openspim.github.io/x-openspim_alignment.md

 </figure>

 <span style="color:#1E90FF; background-color:#DCDCDC; font-weight:bold">Step 4</span>&nbsp;
 Place the first alignment disc at the beginning of the first optical rail and the second alignment disc at its end as depicted in Figure 3.
-Now readjust the kinematic mounts (KM05/M, Thorlabs) of the reflecting mirrors until the beam hits the central hole of the first reference point (AD1) and the central spot of all kinematic mirrors.
+Readjust the kinematic mounts (KM05/M, Thorlabs) of the reflecting mirrors until the beam hits the central hole of the first reference point (AD1) and the central spot of all kinematic mirrors.
 <figure align="center">
   <a href="https://openspim.org/images/alignment/Alignment_Figure3.png" target="_blank"><img width="700" src="https://openspim.org/images/alignment/Alignment_Figure3.png"></a>
 <figcaption> Figure 3 - Two reference points (AD1 and AD2) have been created on the first optical rail.